 The defendants are charged with conspiring to violate the International Emergency Economic Powers Act (IEEPA), violating IEEPA, smuggling goods from the United States, and one count of submitting false or misleading export information.
 If convicted, the defendants face a maximum penalty of 20 years in prison for violating the IEEPA; up to 10 years in prison for smuggling goods from the United States; and up to five years in prison for each count of conspiracy and submitting false or misleading export information.
 Arrest warrants have been issued for Liu, Yung, Li and Zhong who all remain fugitives.

-Assistant U.S. Attorney Jack F. Korba for the District of Columbia and Trial Attorneys Heather Schmidt and Yifei Zheng of the National Security Division’s Counterintelligence and Export Control Section are prosecuting the case.
+This case is being investigated by the FBI’s Detroit Field Office and the Chicago Field Office of the Department of Commerce’s Office of Export Enforcement.
+The case is being prosecuted by Assistant U.S. Attorney Jack F. Korba for the United States Attorney’s Office in the District of Columbia and Trial Attorneys Heather Schmidt and Yifei Zheng of the National Security Division’s Counterintelligence and Export Control Section.